 The Home Buyer's Guide

 A plain-language walkthrough of the buying process — from getting your finances in order to getting your keys.
-What to expect, what to watch for, and how to make smart decisions at every step.
+What to expect, what to watch for, and how to make informed decisions at every step.

 Are You Ready to Buy?